 One such activity conducted by trekking groups at Sandhan Valley is the giant swing.
 This is a extremely dangerous adventure.
 And much be done professionally under expert guidance and assistance.
 Participants must check the organiser prior experience.

-Marathi is the Local Language here.
+Demographics of Samrad - Marathi is the Local Language here.
 Total population of Samrad is 597 .Males are 312 and Females are 285 living in 106 Houses.
-Total area of Samrad is 1841 hectares. source online database (not verified).
+Total area of Samrad is 1841 hectares. source online database not verified.

 By Road Igatpuri is the Nearest Town to Samrad.
 Igatpuri is 70 km from Samrad.
 Road connectivity is there from Igatpuri to Samrad.